 Ontario 2017 Budget - April 27, 2017

 All proposals are subject to legislative approval.
-Bill 127, Stronger, Healthier Ontario Act (Budget Measures), 2017 was tabled in the Legislative Assembly on April 27, 2017.
+Bill 127, Stronger, Healthier Ontario Act (Budget Measures), 2017 received Royal Assent on May 17, 2017.
 This bill does not include all the tax measures announced.
 Bill 134, Budget Measures Act (Housing Price Stability and Ontario Seniors' Public Transit Tax Credit), 2017 received Royal Assent on June 1, 2017.
 This includes the land transfer tax.

 Ontario Health Insurance Plan+ (OHIP+): Children and Youth Pharmacare